Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 ### It is not an impulsive act

-Also worth noting is that the champagne-popping is not an impulsive act; it's a calculated move.
+It is worth noting is that the champagne-popping is not an impulsive act; it's a calculated move.
 He waits for the right moment when his adversaries are down, and only then does he celebrate their downfall.
 If you have crossed and betrayed Dave to the level of getting your name on a bottle.
 You better believe Dave is not letting it go, and Dave is keeping score.

 This level of patience is a hallmark of a Type 8 personality, who often plays the long game to achieve their goals.